composer/satis/README.md

 - [composer-satis-builder][] - Simple tool for updating the Satis configuration (satis.json) "require" key on the basis of the project composer.json.

+## Examples

+- [eventum/composer] - A simple static set of packages hosted in GitHub Pages

 ## License